 HEALTH EFFECTS OR RISKS FROM EXPOSURE: An Explanation in Lay Terms.
 Overexposure to this product may cause the following health effects:

 Acute: The primary health effects that may be experienced by medical personnel exposed to this product is mild irritation of contaminated skin.
-Accidental ingestion may cause nausea, vomiting, and diarrhea.
-Eye contact will cause temporary blurred vision.
+Inhalation may irritate the respiratory system.
+Eye contact will cause irritation.